JBoggsy/Quotes/README.md

 > "For thought is right reasoning moving from things certain to the investigation of things uncertain."

     Augustine of Hippo, On the Immortality of the Soul

+---

+> "To me there is not only right or wrong but many shades in between...
+The real tragedies in life are not in choices between right and wrong.
+Only the most callous of persons choose what they know to be wrong.
+Real tragedy comes [illegible] in a dilemma of evaluating what is right...
+Real dilemmas are difficulties of the soul, provoking agonies..."

+    Henry Kissinger